-Pregnancy and childbirth could make a woman’s body experience tremendous changes over the course of a few months.
+Pregnancy and childbirth could make a woman’s body experience tremendous changes over the course of a few months and one of the challenges after childbirth is post-partum pelvic pain.
 These changes are temporary and soon after giving birth, the body slowly transitions to the pre pregnancy phase.
 While most of these happen unnoticed, there are some that will cause pain and discomfort, specifically in the pelvis, hip or groin areas.
 But do not panic, because pain in these areas, especially immediately postpartum , is very common as the muscles and tissues heals, and the pelvis organs are shifting back to the prepregnancy position.

 According to medical professionals, the signs and symptoms that every woman may encounter vary.
 Most women who encounter extreme postpartum pelvic pain are those who engage in extreme physical activities to soon after giving birth,when the pelvic floor and abdominal muscles are not completely recovered.
 It is not a one-size-fits-all situations, just like your pregnancy, and it is best to pay attention to your body to identify what you are going through.

 Aside from seeking advice from your health practitioner, it is highly beneficial for new moms to have their pelvic floor checked and evaluated by a physical therapist after being given clearance to resume sexual and other physical activities.
 This serves as an early intervention that can help new moms return to live actively without risking pelvic injuries.

 Your physical therapist may suggest a few activities to get involved in and some to avoid to help plan your day and avoid pain altogether.